-- A. Signature Cover Sheet - B. Project Summary (1-page maximum) - C. Project Narrative (4-page maximum) - D. Budget - E. Budget Justification - F. Curriculum Vitae/Resume for each PI/Co-PI (2-page maximum per individual) - A. Signature Cover Sheet: Principal Investigators are responsible for routing the proposal through their organization's research administration or grants/contracts officer to obtain all required institutional signatures prior to submittal.
-Please include project PI(s), title, amount requested, start and end dates, and appropriate signatures. - B. Project Summary: Provide the project title at the top of the summary page, and then include an abstract for the project that is no more than 300 words.
+- A. Signature Cover Sheet - B. Project Summary (1-page maximum) - C. Project Narrative (4-page maximum) - D. Budget table - E. Budget Justification - F. Deliverables - G. Curriculum Vitae/Resume for each PI/Co-PI (2-page maximum per individual) - A. Signature Cover Sheet: Principal Investigators are responsible for routing the proposal through their organization's research administration or grants/contracts officer to obtain all required institutional signatures prior to submission.
+Please include project PI(s), title, amount requested, start and end dates, appropriate signatures, mailing addresses, email, and telephone numbers. - B. Project Summary: Provide the project title at the top of the summary page, and then include an abstract for the project that is no more than 300 words.
 The abstract should summarize project objectives, methodologies, and rationale clearly and concisely. - C. Project Narrative (up to 4 pages) - 1) Project Description: The project description should detail the activities that are to be accomplished during the budget period of the project.
-This description should include specific methods or activities that are proposed to accomplish the objective(s). - 2) Benefits or Results Expected - 3) Outreach Plan: The proposal must explain how the project results will be disseminated to appropriate audiences. - 4) Project Timeline: Include schedule and specific deliverables of the project, such as publications, educational materials, or workshop reports. - 5) Previous MAPAIS funding (1-2 paragraphs): If you have received MAPAIS funding previously, please include the title and brief description of the project, amount of funding you received from MAPAIS, project dates, and the project status. - D. Budget Table: Include a table outlining your budget for the project.
+This description should include specific methods or activities that are proposed to accomplish the objective(s). - 2) Benefits or Results Expected - 3) Outreach Plan: The proposal must explain how the project results will be disseminated to appropriate audiences. - 4) Project Timeline: Include schedule and specific deliverables of the project, such as publications, educational materials, or workshop reports (See Table 1. for format) - 5) Previous MAPAIS funding (1-2 paragraphs): If you have received MAPAIS funding previously, please include the title and brief description of the project, amount of funding you received from MAPAIS, project dates, and the project status. - D. Budget Table: Include a table outlining your budget for the project.
 You should list each line item separately by relevant category.
 Appropriate budget categories include salaries and wages, fringe benefits, permanent equipment (if greater than \$5,000), expendable supplies and equipment, domestic or international travel, publication and documentation costs, other direct costs, and indirect costs.
-If indirect costs are requested, a copy of the federal indirect cost rate agreement must be provided or the de minimus (10%) rate may be used if no such agreement exists. - E. Budget Justification: Provide a description for each budget line item and how it was calculated.
-For salaries, provide the number of months of effort, monthly salary or rate, and any associated fringe benefits or rate used when calculating the request.
+If indirect costs are requested, a copy of the federal indirect cost rate agreement must be provided or the de minimus (10%) rate may be used if no such agreement exists.

-F. Curriculum vitae (2 pages maximum per individual) for the project lead and co-participants.
+- E. Budget Justification: Provide a description for each budget line item and how it was calculated.
+For salaries, provide the number of months of effort, monthly salary or rate, and any associated fringe benefits or rate used when calculating the request. - F. Deliverables: Each one on separate lines with budget and timeline for each one (form provided on last page of this RFP). - G. Curriculum vitae (2 pages maximum per individual) for the project lead and co-participants.

 Completing and Submitting Your Application: Please combine all written components of the proposal with the PDFs downloaded from the Maryland Sea Grant website into one PDF file.
-Submit this combined document electronically to MAP-Proposals@mdsg.umd.edu no later than 5:00 PM EDT on March 20, 2023.
+Submit this combined document electronically to MAP-Proposals@mdsg.umd.edu no later than 5:00 PM EDT on March 29, 2024.
 Late submissions will not be accepted; incomplete applications will be returned without review.
 Therefore, we encourage early submission.
-Applicants will receive an e-mail acknowledging receipt of the proposal.
+Applicants will receive an email acknowledging receipt of the proposal.